ForeverScape/ForeverScapeCore/readme.md

 ###Unit Testing###

 Dayjob I keep 80%+ code coverage.
-I don't really have time to maintain tests for this project yet.
+I don't really have time to maintain tests for this project yet, there are just too many features to get out there, let alone the backend is not yet implimented.